Australian government debt: Latest budget forecasts

 The federal budget is the main mechanism that determines the government's net debt position from one period to the next.
 A surplus (revenue is greater than expenses) allows the government to pay down its debt while a deficit (expenses are greater than revenue) requires the government to issue more debt to cover the shortfall.
-The 2017 federal budget forecast a deficit of $29.3 billion, or 1.6% of GDP.
-The 2018 budget forecast a deficit of $18.2 billion.
-This would be Australia's eleventh consecutive budget deficit.

-The 2017 budget forecast government spending to be in surplus in the 2020/21 fiscal year, while the 2018 budget forecast a surplus of $2.2 billion in 2019/20.
-Before the COVID-19 pandemic, the government's debt level was forecast to be $629 billion in 2019/20.
+The Mid-Year Economic and Fiscal Outlook (MYEFO) for the 2025 Australian federal budget forecast that gross debt would reach $993 billion by the end of the 2025–26 fiscal year.

 Debt ceiling

 A debt ceiling on how much the Australian government could borrow existed between 2007 and 2013.

 The statutory limit was created in 2007 by the Rudd government and set at $75 billion.
 It was increased in 2009 to $200 billion, $250 billion in 2011 and $300 billion in May 2012.
-In November 2013, Treasurer Joe Hockey requested Parliament's approval for an increase in the debt limit from $300 billion to $500 billion, saying that the limit will be exhausted by mid-December 2013.
-With the support of the Australian Greens, the Abbott government repealed the debt ceiling over the opposition of the Australian Labor Party.
+In November 2013, treasurer Joe Hockey requested Parliament's approval for an increase in the debt limit from $300 billion to $500 billion, saying that the limit would be exhausted by mid-December 2013.
+With the support of the Greens, the Abbott government repealed the debt ceiling over the opposition of the Labor Party.

-The debt ceiling was contained in section 5(1) of the Commonwealth Inscribed Stock Act 1911 until its repeal on 10 December 2013.